nryn/ghibli-library/README.md

 ## Things that hindered and helped me

+I de-prioritsed mobile styling, and as a result it does not yet look good on smaller screens, with the Film Detail images seeming to bug out (when viewed on real mobile devices rather than emulation)!

 The question of "how good does the search need to be?" came up - right now it's case insensitive, but should it be clever when faced with apostrophes or other punctuation, or non-english alphabet characters like ö?
 To be honest, it would be a one-line change to add japanese title search, or director/producer... but I'll stick to the basic requirements!

 At one point, I was a bit frustrated that I couldn't find a quick and easy way to have typings for Vuex's mutations and getters.